tankh99/ai-portfolio/README.md

 			</thead>
 				<tr style='border-bottom: 1px solid #eee;'>
 					<td style='padding: 8px;'><b><a href='https://github.com/tankh99/ai-portfolio/blob/master/pnpm-lock.yaml'>pnpm-lock.yaml</a></b></td>
-					<td style='padding: 8px;'>- Project SummaryThe <code>pnpm-lock.yaml</code> file is a crucial component of the project's dependency management system<br>- It serves to lock the versions of the project's dependencies, ensuring that the same versions are used consistently across different environments<br>- This file specifically manages dependencies related to machine learning and database functionalities, including libraries from Hugging Face for inference and transformers, as well as Pinecone for database interactions.By maintaining a stable and predictable set of dependencies, the <code>pnpm-lock.yaml</code> file enhances the reliability of the entire codebase architecture<br>- It allows developers to collaborate effectively without the risk of version conflicts, ultimately contributing to a smoother development process and a more robust application.</td>
+					<td style='padding: 8px;'>- The <code>pnpm-lock.yaml</code> file is a crucial component of the project's dependency management system<br>- It serves to lock the versions of the project's dependencies, ensuring that the same versions are used consistently across different environments<br>- This file specifically manages dependencies related to machine learning and database functionalities, including libraries from Hugging Face for inference and transformers, as well as Pinecone for database interactions.By maintaining a stable and predictable set of dependencies, the <code>pnpm-lock.yaml</code> file enhances the reliability of the entire codebase architecture<br>- It allows developers to collaborate effectively without the risk of version conflicts, ultimately contributing to a smoother development process and a more robust application.</td>
 				</tr>
 				<tr style='border-bottom: 1px solid #eee;'>
 					<td style='padding: 8px;'><b><a href='https://github.com/tankh99/ai-portfolio/blob/master/postcss.config.mjs'>postcss.config.mjs</a></b></td>